Calculate liquidity premium from short- and long-term rates, yield spreads, or CAPM inputs using asset, market, risk-free rate, and beta.

 What is a Liquidity Premium?

 A liquidity premium is the additional return that investors require to hold an asset that is not easily traded or sold.
-It compensates for the risk of not being able to quickly convert the asset into cash without a significant loss in value.
-Assets that are considered less liquid, such as real estate or certain types of bonds, typically have a higher liquidity premium compared to more liquid assets like stocks or government bonds.
+It compensates for the risk of not being able to quickly convert the asset into cash without a significant loss in value (often showing up as a lower price and therefore a higher required yield/return).
+Assets that are considered less liquid, such as direct real estate or thinly traded bonds, typically have a higher liquidity premium compared to more liquid assets like on-the-run government securities and large-cap stocks.

 How to Calculate Liquidity Premium?